 Known as an exemplary residential campus that values inclusion, service and sustainability, SUNY Oneonta is a nurturing community where students grow intellectually, thrive socially and live purposefully.
 Employees give SUNY Oneonta high marks for work/life balance and culture.
 The college's indeed.com and glassdoor.com ratings are 4.5 and 4.1, respectively.

-To learn more about the College or the Department, please visit https://suny.oneonta.edu/#pageTop or https://suny.oneonta.edu/womens-and-gender-studies#pageTop.
+To learn more about the College or the Department, please visithttps://suny.oneonta.edu/orhttps://suny.oneonta.edu/womens-and-gender-studies.

-Duties include but not limited to teaching core courses within the women’s and gender studies major, in areas such as queer migrations, feminist research methods, introductory courses in women’s and gender studies, queer studies, and other courses to meet department needs.
+Duties include but not limited to: teaching core courses within the women's and gender studies major, in areas such as global and transnational feminisms, introductory courses in women's and gender studies, feminist theories, and other courses to meet department needs.
 The successful candidate will be expected to engage in scholarly activities, participate actively in student advising and mentorship, contribute to the growth of the department, and participate broadly in university life.
-There will be opportunities to develop new courses in area(s) of candidate’s specialization and to participate in cross-disciplinary initiatives.
+There will be opportunities to develop new courses in area(s) of candidate's specialize in and to participate in cross-disciplinary initiatives.